-With Hyperledger blockchain solutions development, users can decide who they are and then exchange things like money, stocks and shares, intellectual property, deeds, votes, loyalty points, and everything else that has meaning.
+With Hyperledger blockchain development for business solutions, users can decide who they are and then exchange things like money, stocks and shares, intellectual property, deeds, votes, loyalty points, and everything else that has meaning.

 And if traders do not know or trust each other, they will rely on technology to document the transaction in a tamper-proof manner.
 And automation eliminates the need for any middleman, which saves time and reduces costs.